Two Men Kidnapped, Robbed When Arriving For Dates Set Up Online

 CHICAGO (CBS) — Two first dates went horribly wrong when unsuspecting men showed up to see a woman they met online but instead were beaten by masked men.

 One of the men was hospitalized and is in fair condition.
-The second man, who was punched in the face numerous times, refused medical treatment.READ MORE: Police Arrest Woman's Ex-Husband Suspected In Killing Her Parents
+The second man, who was punched in the face numerous times, refused medical treatment.READ MORE: CBS 2 Anchor And Attorney Irika Sargent Answers Legal Questions Regarding Making The COVID Vaccine Mandatory

-Tuesday around 10 p.m., a man went to meet a woman at 47th and Ingleside in the Kenwood neighborhood.
+Tuesday around 10 p.m., a man went to meet a woman at 47th Street and Ingleside Avenue in the Kenwood neighborhood.
 Police say the 21-year-old man had connected with her online.
 She brought him to an apartment where he was attacked by four masked men — one of whom had a gun.

-They forced the man into his SUV and drove to the 7800 block of South Saginaw where they forced him out of his vehicle and took his cell phone.READ MORE: Mayor "Outraged" And "Horrified" – Demands Police Reforms Following CBS 2 Investigation Exposing 10-Year-Old Was Repeatedly Sexually Assaulted While Abusers Remained Free
+They forced the man into his SUV and drove to the 7800 block of South Saginaw Avenue where they forced him out of his vehicle and took his cell phone.READ MORE: University Of Chicago's Dr. Emily Landon Answers Questions On COVID-19 Vaccine Efficacy, Transmission, And Other Concerns

 About 30 minutes later, a 21-year-old man met a similar fate at the same location.
 He told police he arrived there to meet a woman he met online but was immediately attacked by four men who punched him repeatedly.

 He ran away, but the attackers caught up with him and showed him a handgun and knife.
-That’s when they forced him into his tan Dodge Nitro and drove to an ATM in the 6700 block of South Cottage Grove where they made him withdraw money.
+That’s when they forced him into his tan Dodge Nitro and drove to an ATM in the 6700 block of South Cottage Grove Avenue where they made him withdraw money.
 They took his wallet and then then forced him out of the SUV at 67th and Cottage Grove.

 Officers spotted the vehicle at 67th and Rhodes where four people were arrested.
-Among them, police say, was the woman the victims went to meet.MORE NEWS: CPS Reports Progress With Getting Its Staff Vaccinated For COVID-19, But There Is A Long Way To Go
+Among them, police say, was the woman the victims went to meet.MORE NEWS: 'They Had Basically Every Time Slot': Suburban Chicagoans Travel Hundreds Of Miles, Across Illinois, To Get A COVID Vaccine

 Police say charges are pending.
-Advice from the police when it comes to online dating is always meet in a public place and let a friend know where you’re going.
+Advice from the police when it comes to online dating is always to meet in a public place and let a friend know where you’re going.